Darren Foreman (footballer)

 Darren Foreman (born 12 February 1968) is an English former footballer.

+Career

 He played for Fareham Town, Barnsley, Crewe Alexandra and Scarborough.

-Foreman is Scarborough's all-time top goalscorer in the Football League with 35 goals, 27 of which were scored in the 1992–93 season.
-He was forced to quit the professional game in 1995 because of injury.
+Foreman is Scarborough's all-time top goalscorer in the Football League with 35 goals (they were a Football League team from 1987 to 1999), 27 of which were scored in the 1992–93 season.
+However, he suffered a career-ending injury soon afterwards, although he did continue playing at non-league level.
 After the end of his professional career, he played for several non-league clubs, including Gateshead, Guiseley, and Barrow, before rejoining Scarborough to serve in a number of non-playing roles.
 He also played 22 games (12 goals) for IK Sirius, Uppsala in Sweden in 1995.

-He is now a paramedic, in the Scarborough area.